-The research design used in this research is explanatory research, namely research that relationship explains the causal between variables through hypothesis testing (Singarimbun and Effendi, 1995:5).
+The research design used in this research is explanatory research, namely research that explains the causal relationship between variables through hypothesis testing [1].
 Meanwhile, the method used in this research is survey research with a purpose to determine the influence of individual characteristics, the environment, and marketing communications partially and simultaneously on decision making to purchase bokashi fertilizer produced by P4S "Karya Tani".

-According to Singarimbun and Effendi (1995:3), a survey is research that takes samples from a population and uses a questionnaire as the main data collection tool.
+According to [1], a survey is research that takes samples from a population and uses a questionnaire as the main data collection tool.

-Population according to Sugiyono (2011: 80) is a generalization area consisting of objects/subjects that have certain qualities and characteristics determined by researchers to be studied and then conclusions drawn.
-Based on the results of interviews on January 29 2012 at the research location, the population in this study were all people who bought bokashi fertilizer produced by P4S "Karya Tani" Bagorejo Village spread across the Gumukmas, Umbulsari, Kencong and Jombang subdistricts .
-Meanwhile, the sample is part of the number and characteristics possessed by the population (Sugiyono, 2011: 81).
+Population according to [2] is a generalization area consisting of objects/subjects that have certain qualities and characteristics determined by researchers to be studied and then conclusions drawn.
+Based on the results of interviews on January 29 2022 at the research location, the population in this study were all people who bought bokashi fertilizer produced by P4S "Karya Tani" Bagorejo Village spread across the Gumukmas, Umbulsari, Kencong and Jombang subdistricts .
+Meanwhile, the sample is part of the number and characteristics possessed by the population [2].

 The sampling technique used in this research uses a non-probability sampling method , namely deliberately selecting a number of names from consumers who have previously purchased P4S "Karya Tani" bokashi fertilizer.
-The definition of non-probability sampling according to Sugiyono (2011: 84) is a sampling that does not technique provide opportunities for each element or member of the population to be selected as a sample.
+The definition of non-probability sampling according to [2] is a sampling technique that does not provide equal opportunities for each element or member of the population to be selected as a sample.
 Researchers used a sampling technique through Snowball Sampling, namely by visiting Mr. HM Sholihin as Chair of P4S "Karya Tani" to obtain a number of consumer data.
 Then the researchers visited consumers who would be used as research respondents.
 The next stage, the researcher selected a number of new respondents who were deemed more knowledgeable and able to complete the desired data based on previous respondents' instructions.
-The definition of Snowball Sampling according to Sugiyono (2011: 85) is a technique for determining samples that are initially small in number, then grow like a snowball that rolls over time and becomes large.
-According to Roscoe in his book Research Methods For Business, as quoted by Sugiyono (2011:91) the appropriate sample size for research is between 30 and 500.
+The definition of Snowball Sampling according to [2] is a technique for determining samples that are initially small in number, then grow like a snowball that rolls over time and becomes large.
+According to Roscoe in his book Research Methods For Business, as quoted by [2] the appropriate sample size for research is between 30 and 500.
 Researchers took a sample of 30 people who bought bokashi fertilizer produced by P4S "Karya Tani" Bagorejo Village within the last 3 years (January 2010 to December 2012) in the Jember Regency area.
 In 1 year, consumers who use P4S "Karya Tani" bokashi fertilizer usually buy 3 times to be used in 3 growing seasons.